cdli-gh/cdli-gh.github.io/pages/guide/guide_overview.md

 	# text = Slovenská ústava: pro i proti
 	# text_en = Slovak constitution: pros and cons

-We adapt this heading information as such :
+We adapt this heading information as follows:
 - In a comment line above the textual information, the text id must be mentioned, eg:
 	# newdoc id = P653433

 In CoNLL-U, blank lines are used to separate sentences.
-Since our documents are generally considered a sentence, a blank line will generally appear between texts and sometimes rarely inside a text to separate full sentences.
+Since our documents are generally considered to be a sentence, a blank line will generally appear between texts and sometimes rarely inside a text to separate full sentences.

 ### CoNLL-U Fields
 #### Original CoNLL-U Fields